SirCapitain/Quingine/README.md

 *PLEASE NOTE*
 This program is 100% CPU based.
-I could install a library to make it run on a GPU buuuuuut....
-I don't wanna.
+I could install a library to make it run on a GPU buuuuuut.... my tiny brain is fried from looking at the basic code.

 If downloaded you may notice a terrible naming scheme.
 Deal with it.
 Unless you don't want to.